 Patients are more commonly seen as victims of abuse, but what if the patient is the abuser?
 Again, the stresses of cancer may make your relationship more difficult.
-If abusive behavior starts after cancer treatment, there may be medical reasons for behavior changes that should be checked out by the doctor.
+If abusive behavior starts after cancer treatment, the doctor should check to see if there are medical reasons for it.
 Don’t accept abuse just because the patient is sick.

-Does the patient need to be moved or relocated?
+What if the patient needs to be moved or relocated?

-For problems that are less severe, such as mild forgetfulness, unsteady walking, and occasional minor confusion, there may be other options.
-Again, the cancer care team should be told about these problems to find out if there is a medical reason for them and if hospitalization is needed.
+For less severe problems, such as mild forgetfulness, unsteady walking, and occasional minor confusion, there may be other options.
+Again, tell the cancer care team about these problems to find out if there is a medical reason for them and if treatment is needed.

-Sometimes the less severe problems can be managed at home if there is someone who can stay with the patient at all times.
+Sometimes the less severe problems can be managed at home if someone can stay with the patient at all times.
 But these problems deserve special discussion by the family.
-Otherwise, it may be easier for other family members to assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.
+Otherwise, other family members might assume that the caregiver will be the one to stay home and provide 24-hour care for the patient.

 Family meetings with the patient, spouse, children, siblings, and other key people can allow everyone to share their thoughts and can help you decide what to do.
 Sometimes these talks can be very difficult and emotional, but certain topics will need to be covered.